Ted Cruz maintains ties to right-wing group despite its extremist messaging

 An appearance by Dewhurst in 2013 drew headlines when he called for Obama’s impeachment.
 One of the group’s former vice presidents – backed by Cruz – won election to the state Senate in 2014.
 In early 2016, then-presidential candidate Ben Carson spoke at the group’s town hall meeting.
 The Northeast Tarrant Tea Party was widely hailed as one of the most powerful tea party groups in Texas before the 2016 election.

 The group avidly supported much of President Donald Trump’s agenda, including his campaign vow to build a wall along the nation’s southern border and his false claims of voter fraud after last year’s election.
-But when Trump proposed giving Black-owned businesses access to $500 billion in capital in fall 2020, Julie McCarty wrote on the group’s Facebook: “Is anyone beside me disgusted by this?
+But when Trump proposed giving Black-owned businesses access to $500 billion in capital in the fall of 2020, Julie McCarty wrote on the group’s Facebook: “Is anyone beside me disgusted by this?
 500 BILLION FREAKING DOLLARS???
 White people need not apply.”

-During Trump’s presidency, several of the group’s closest allies in the state Legislature either lost reelection bids or decided not to seek new terms.
-Donations to TTP’s political committee sank to roughly $4,200 last year, having peaked at over $150,000 in 2015, records show.
+During Trump’s presidency, several of the group’s closest allies in the state legislature either lost reelection bids or decided not to seek new terms.
+Donations to TTP’s political committee sunk to roughly $4,200 last year, having peaked at over $150,000 in 2015, records show.
 The IRS requires nonprofits to make annual returns available to the public, but Julie McCarty declined The Post’s request for the latest filing for its tax-exempt arm, which pays for most of its activities, according to its website.

 Even as tea party activity nationwide was eclipsed by Trump’s “Make American Great Again” movement, Cruz maintained ties with the Northeast Tarrant Tea Party.